Unboxed-Software/solana-course/content/token-swap.md

 The token swap program has two variations of deposit instructions.
 One allows users to only deposit tokens to one side of the swap pool at a time.
 The other allows for users to deposit to both sides of the swap pool at the same time.

 In order to deposit liquidity to both sides of the swap pool, a user’s wallet must have a sufficient amount of each token.
 When depositing both tokens, instead of providing the amount of each token to deposit, the user specifies the amount of LP-tokens they would like to receive.
-The token swap program then calculates the amount of each token that a depositor will receive given the pool's Curve and current liquidity.
+The token swap program then calculates the amount of each token that a depositor will receive given the pool's curve and current liquidity.

 We can deposit both tokens at the same time using the `TokenSwap.depositAllTokenTypesInstruction` helper function which requires the following arguments:
 1. `tokenSwap` - the token swap state account